solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 2. Upon receiving a new block, the validator executes only the vote transactions without checking the fee payers.
 The result is immediately applied in consensus to select a fork.
-Then votes are sent out for the selected fork with the `VED bankhash` for the tip of the fork and the most recent `UED bankhash`.
+Then votes are sent out for the selected fork with the `Ephemeral bankhash` for the tip of the fork and the most recent `Final bankhash`.
 3. The blocks on the selected forks are scheduled to be replayed.
 When a block is replayed, all transactions are executed with fee payers checked.
 This is the same as the replay we use today.
-4. A block is not considered Optimistically Confirmed or Finalized until some percentage of the validators agree on the `UED bankhash`.
+4. A block is not considered Optimistically Confirmed or Finalized until some percentage of the validators agree on the `Ephemeral bankhash`.
-5. Add assertion that confirmed `UED bankhash` is not too far away from the confirmed `VED bankhash` (currently proposed at 1/2 of the Epoch)
+5. Add assertion that confirmed `Final bankhash` is not too far away from the confirmed `Ephemeral bankhash` (currently proposed at 1/2 of the Epoch)
-6. Add alerts if `UED bankhash` differs when the `VED bankhash` is the same.
+6. Add alerts if `Final bankhash` differs when the `Ephemeral bankhash` is the same.
 This is potentially an event worthy of cluster restart.

 ## Impact